 Nautica is a 2006 registered American Saddlebred gelding by Belle Reve’s Renaissance Man and out of Reefing by Periaptor

 In 2015 Nautica suffered a major injury as a result of a trailering accident.
 A few days after the incident, his hind end movement deteriorated as he became progressively more and more lame.
-Our veterinarian determined that he had fractured his sacrum on the right side near his SI joint.
-The prognosis was guarded due to the nature of the injury and the lack of affordable treatment options.
+Our veterinarian determined that Nautica had fractured his sacrum on the right side near his SI joint.
+The prognosis was guarded due to the nature of the injury and the lack of viable treatment options.
 Nautica spent about a year on stall rest with hand walking-only privileges and various medications.
 It was a long year.
-Fortunately, we were very lucky for his type of injury and after a two-year total recovery and rehabilitation period, Nautica was able to return to light work.
+Fortunately, we were extremely lucky for his type of injury and after a two-year total recovery and rehabilitation period, Nautica was able to return to light work.

-Three years since his recovery, Nautica was finally able to show in a few equitation classes at small, barn-hosted shows as well as locally at one of our state’s rated shows.
+Three years since his recovery, Nautica was finally sound enough to show in a few equitation classes at small, barn-hosted shows as well as locally at one of our state’s rated horse shows.
 As a saddle-seat horse, he had good days and bad days and still carried a little post-traumatic stress about hauling long distances.
-Nautica soon became bored with his lifestyle as “non-traveling show horse” and in the fall of 2018, we decided that it was time for a change.
+Nautica soon became bored with his lifestyle as “non-traveling show horse” and in the fall of 2018 we decided that it was time for a change.